ashishtele/ashishtele.github.io/_posts/2024-12-13-Superintelligence.md

 Finally, Sutskever touched on the concept of superintelligence.
 He believes that superintelligence will be qualitatively different from what we have today and that it will be characterized by the following properties:

 * Agentic: Superintelligent systems will be able to act autonomously in the world.
+Recently Satya proclaimed on [BG2](https://www.youtube.com/watch?v=9NtsnzRFJ_o&ab_channel=Bg2Pod) that "SaaS are CRUD databases with business logic.
+As AI Agents take over that logic, SaaS will collapse".
+The agentic paradigm might not collapse SaaS in totality, but most of the wrapper startups will vanish.
 * Reasons: They will be able to reason and understand things in a way that is far beyond current AI systems.
 * Understands: They will be able to understand from limited data, without getting confused.
 * Is self-aware: This could be a useful feature, as our sense of self is part of our own world models.